 - in-person or online

 Most people will begin with the self-led resources as the first step.
-The care team will monitor clients closely and if they need more support, they will move to individual or group therapy.
+The care team will monitor clients closely.
+If a client needs more support, they can move to a different service within the program, including individual or group therapy.

 Register or Get a Referral